524D/mzrecal/README.md

 ## Compiling

 mzRecal is written in [Go](https://golang.org/).
-The software was tested with version 1.16
+The software was tested with Go version 1.16

 ### Linux

-On any recent Ubuntu/Debian, to install the prerequisites and download/build the executable (both for Linux and for Windows):
+On any recent Ubuntu/Debian, to install the prerequisites and download/build the executable:

 * [install Go](https://golang.org/doc/install) using default install options